magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 ## Requests mapping

-This section of the configuration outlines an array that includes all the supported requests for both the gateway and ThingsBoard:
+This section of the configuration outlines an array that includes all the supported requests for both the gateway and IoT Hub:

 - connect requests;
 - disconnect requests;